QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 #### 📦 .gitignore

-A "git ignore" is a really useful files to avoid tracking big or sensitive files. **Any file inside will be ignored by version control**.
+A "git ignore" is a really useful file to avoid tracking big or sensitive files. **Any file inside will be ignored by version control**.
 You can:

 * Generate one: [gitignore.io](https://www.toptal.com/developers/gitignore).
 * Find a template: [gitignore](https://github.com/github/gitignore)